Sobekneferu: Historical sources

-Funerary monument
+Burial

 Sobekneferu's tomb has not yet been positively identified.
+A place called Sekhem Sobekneferu is mentioned on a papyrus found at Harageh which may be the name of her pyramid.
+On a funerary stela from Abydos, now in Marseille, there is mention of a storeroom administrator of Sobekneferu named Heby.
+The stela dates to the 13th Dynasty and attests to an ongoing funerary cult.

 The Northern Mazghuna pyramid is assumed to be her monument.
 There is, however, no clear evidence to confirm this assignment and the pyramid may date to a period well after the end of the Twelfth Dynasty.
 Only its substructure was completed; construction of the superstructure and wider temple complex was never begun.
 The passages of the substructure had a complex plan.
 A stairway descended south from the east side of the pyramid leading to a square chamber which connected to the next sloping passage leading west to a portcullis.
 The portcullis consisted of a 42000 kg quartzite block intended to slide into and block the passage.
 Beyond the passage wound through several more turns and a second smaller portcullis before terminating at the antechamber.
 South of this lay the burial chamber which was almost entirely occupied by a quartzite monolith which acted as the vessel for a sarcophagus.
 In a deep recess lay a quartzite lid which was to be slid into place over the coffin and then locked into place by a stone slab blocking it.
 The builders had all exposed surfaces painted red and added lines of black paint.
 A causeway leading to the pyramid was built of mudbrick, which must have been used by the workers.
 Though the burial place had been constructed, no burial was interred at the site.
-A place called Sekhem Sobekneferu is mentioned on a papyrus found at Harageh which may be the name of her pyramid.
-On a funerary stela from Abydos, now in Marseille, there is mention of a storeroom administrator of Sobekneferu named Heby.
-The stela dates to the 13th Dynasty and attests to an ongoing funerary cult.